 If you're travelling to a national park, you can take one easy step to prevent the introduction of invasive species and ensure the long-term health of our parks' ecosystems: don't bring firewood with you.
 To be safe, all firewood must be bought on the Parks Canada property.

-What are invasive species and why are they a threat?
+Invasive species and why are they a threat

 Invasive species are insects, plants and diseases that become established in areas to which they are not native and whose impact is likely to be harmful to the environment, economy or human health.